DNP Program Overview

 Disclosure Statement: DOE 34 CFR 668.43 (a) (5) (v)

 In accordance with regulation 34 CFR 668.43 (a) (5) (v) by the Department of Education, The University of Arizona College of Nursing discloses that the curricula of the DNP program meet licensure and certification requirements of all states.
 This has not yet been determined for the Territories of American Samoa, Guam, and Puerto Rico.
-Although The University of Arizona has sought information from other jurisdictions regarding licensure requirements, these requirements are subject to change.
+Although the University of Arizona has sought information from other jurisdictions regarding licensure requirements, these requirements are subject to change.
 If you intend to seek professional licensure or certification outside of Arizona, you should contact the appropriate state licensing agency to obtain the most up-to-date information regarding licensure or certification requirements in your desired state of practice prior to accepting admission offers.